McDonald's pit stop leads to Facebook killer

 "When I saw him I knew it was him.
 It fits the profile.
 He didn't look that different than the picture but his beard was trimmed down."

-Stephens was the target of an intense manhunt in the Easter Sunday slaying of mechanic Robert Godwin in Cleveland.
 Authorities said Stephens killed Godwin and posted video of the killing on Facebook before fleeing the state, triggering a nationwide manhunt.

 The McDonald's employee called police as Stephens proceeded down the drive-thru, DuCharme said.
-Police were on the way by the time he reached the pickup window.
+Two cars were in front of his, and police were on the way by the time Stephens reached the pickup window.

 To buy time, DuCharme gave Stephens his nuggets and told him his fries would take an extra minute.
 But Stephens did not wait, he said.
 He took his nuggets and drove off.